T2 Trainspotting: Plot

 Begbie visits Spud and, reading his memoirs, discovers that Renton left Spud his share of the money.
-Veronika arrives, and Begbie steals her phone, with which he sends messages to Renton and Sick Boy, pretending to be her, and asking them to come to the pub at midnight.
-Veronika takes Spud to her apartment and asks him to leave with her, promising him half of the £100,000.
-Spud fears he will spend it on heroin again, so she offers to give his share to Gail and Fergus.
+Veronika arrives, and Begbie steals her phone, with which he sends messages to Renton and Sick Boy pretending to be her and asking them to come to the pub at midnight.
+Veronika asks Spud to leave with her, promising him half of the £100,000.
+Spud fears that he will spend it on heroin again, so she offers to give his share to Gail and Fergus.
 He helps transfer the money to Veronika's account by forging Renton's and Sick Boy's signatures.
-After reading another excerpt of Spud's writings about their encounter with Begbie's alcoholic father in the derelict Leith Central railway station, Begbie visits June's flat for the last time, apologising to Frank Jr. for his abuse and telling him that he (Frank Jr.) will be a better man than Begbie and his father were.
+After reading another excerpt of Spud's writings about their encounter with Begbie's alcoholic father, Begbie visits June's flat for the last time, apologising to Frank Jr. for his abuse and giving him words of encouragement.

-Spud arrives too late at the pub to warn Renton and Sick Boy of Begbie's ploy.
+Spud arrives too late at the pub to warn his friends of Begbie's ploy.
 Begbie knocks Sick Boy unconscious and chases Renton across the upstairs floor.
 He throws Renton through the floorboards, leaving him hanging by the neck from electrical wiring; Begbie tries to strangle him, but Sick Boy douses him with pepper spray and saves Renton.
 Begbie pulls out a sawn-off shotgun and tries to kill them both, but Spud hits him with a toilet bowl.

 They leave Begbie in the boot of Sick Boy's car outside the prison.
 Veronika returns to her son in Bulgaria.
-Spud puts together his book of memoirs and mends his relationship with Fergus and Gail, who suggests the title "Trainspotting."
+Spud puts together his book of memoirs and mends his relationship with Fergus and Gail, who says she's thought of a title.
 Renton and Sick Boy resume their old friendship.
 Renton moves back into his now-widowed father's home and embraces him in reconciliation before going to his bedroom and dancing to a remix of "Lust for Life".